How to Make Money Picking Up Trash

 How did you get started?

-I decided that providing a service to businesses while working outdoors appealed to me.
-I tested the market by contacting my prospects – property management companies – to gauge any interest in my service.
-I developed an elevator pitch to quickly introduce myself and explain to my prospects how they could benefit from using my service.
 I would forward more details to prospects wanting to learn more.
-I wasn’t trying to sell from my initial contact, but to start a conversation that would hopefully lead up to a sale.
+I wasn’t trying to sell from my initial contact but to start a conversation that would hopefully lead to a sale.
 I started on a shoestring budget.
 I used the money I made from my first client to grow my business.
-I started out with 3 properties that I serviced as a side hustle while I continued to work my full-time job.
+I started with three properties I serviced as a side hustle while I continued working my full-time job.

 What made you choose “picking up trash” as a side hustle?

 My dad was a janitor for the public school system who always had a side gig to supplement his income.
-He would occasionally take me along with him when I was a kid to assist him.
-We cut grass, shoveled snow, and in one case cleaned up litter outside a nearby shopping plaza.
+He occasionally took me to assist him when I was a kid.
+We cut grass, shoveled snow, and in one case, cleaned up litter outside a nearby shopping plaza.
 It was almost as easy to do as going for a walk!
-We would show up early in the morning before the shops opened and walk the parking lot, sidewalks, and surrounding landscape and sweep up any litter material we found into our litter collection tools.
-When we were finished we dumped the contents from our tools into the waste bins on-site and go home to get ready to go to work (him) or school (me).
-I didn’t have much money, skills, or education to start a business as a side hustle.
-I realized the best opportunity for me to start was some sort of cleaning service.
-I recalled my experience working alongside my dad and chose “picking up trash”.
-Unfortunately, he unexpectedly passed away 2 months before I started my hustle so I didn’t have his experience to call upon.
+We would show up early in the morning before the shops opened, walk the parking lot, sidewalks, and surrounding landscape, and sweep up any litter material we found into our litter collection tools.

 How long have you been in business?